 Overall, Delta One is a great way to travel cross-country.
 From beginning to end, this short round-trip adventure was a pleasant one.

 Until this flight, my expectation for domestic flights were honestly very low.
-Thus, it’s nice to see American airlines finally upping the ante these years on luxe transcontinental travels.
+Thus, it’s nice to see American airlines like Delta finally upping the ante these years on luxe transcontinental travels.

 While the product is nowhere near the standards for international business class flights (e.g. Cathay Pacific, China Airlines, EVA Airlines), it still does its job in where we arrive comfortably to our destination.